sonduong305/template-wizard/readme.md

 Template-wizard is a web application built with Streamlit that uses AI to analyze user-provided website URLs and suggest email templates based on the website's design and writing style.
 This README explains how to run the application using Docker.

+You can check the live version at [https://template-wizard.bysonduong.com/](https://template-wizard.bysonduong.com/)
 ## Getting Started

 1. Clone the repository: